 - Product cost for 50 caps = $9.5 X 50 = $475

-Fixed pricing is set per “tape” design irrespective of the number of stitches.
-Depending on the design it could be both cost-effective or expensive for embroiders.
+Fixed pricing is set per “tape” design irrespective of the number of embroidery stitches.
+Depending on the embroidery designs, it could be both cost-effective or expensive for embroiders.
 On the other hand, customers get lured into this, and the embroiders would print a design with fewer stitches to save money, thereby giving it an incomplete appearance.

 Running an embroidery shop is not easy and not cheap.
 It does manage to put some panic and fear into the hearts of small business owners.
 For the most part, business owners fail to price their services right for the following problems.